 You pierce my soul.
 I am half agony, half hope.
 Tell me not that I am too late, that such precious feelings are gone for ever.
 I offer myself to you again with a heart even more your own, than when you almost broke it eight years and a half ago.

 The story follows Anne Elliot, Jane’s most mature heroine who is 27 years old.
 She is unmarried, having seven years earlier been persuaded to break off her engagement to Frederick Wentworth, a promising young naval officer.
-When the Elliots rent out their family estate to try to reduce their debts and expenditure, Anne Captain Wentworth, who is home on leave and has since been promoted.
+When the Elliots rent out their family estate to try to reduce their debts, Anne is reacquainted with Captain Wentworth, who is home on leave and has since been promoted.

 The theme focuses on the relationship between Anne Elliot and Captain Wentworth, who are given a second chance at love after years of separation and misunderstanding.
 It deals with themes of loss, love, second chances, and pride.
 Jane had a deep love of the sea and the Navy, and weaves those themes throughout.